supervisely-ecosystem/convert-class-shape/README.md

 ### Step 5: App shuts down automatically

-Even if app is finished, you can always open it from tasks list in `Read Only` mode to see Input project, list of applied transformations and Output project.
+Even if app is finished, you can always use it as a history: open it from tasks list in `Read Only` mode to check Input project, list of applied transformations and Output project.

 ## Explanation